-- i) Structural Health Monitoring (SHM): Monitors structural loads, responses, and health conditions to assess the structural integrity, provide structural health awareness, and help reduce the potential for structural damage. - ii) Machinery Health Monitoring (MHM): Monitors the health state and operational conditions of onboard machinery and systems to detect anomalies that assist to predict the onset of condition degradation or improper operation which may lead to functional failure. - iii) Asset Efficiency Monitoring (AEM): Assesses equipment, system, or vessel efficiency and provides maintenance and tune-up activity triggers to maintain or improve efficiency levels.
+- i) Structural Health Monitoring (SHM): Monitors structural loads, responses, and health conditions to assess the structural integrity, provide structural health awareness, and help reduce the potential for structural damage. - Machinery Health Monitoring (MHM): Monitors the health state and operational conditions of onboard machinery and systems to detect anomalies that assist to predict the onset of condition degradation or improper operation which may lead to functional failure. - Asset Efficiency Monitoring (AEM): Assesses equipment, system, or vessel efficiency and provides maintenance and tune-up activity triggers to maintain or improve efficiency levels.
+Asset efficiency refers to the efficacy and proficiency of equipment, a system, or a vessel to perform its functions or missions.
+Asset efficiency is an inherent design characteristic and typically degrades with operation time.
+This can be due to factors such as hardware wear and tear, corrosion, material degradation, biofouling and contaminant deposition.
+Asset efficiency levels can be maintained through efficiency monitoring and proper maintenance.
 Examples of asset efficiency include hull resistance and engine efficiency.
 AEM is often used in tandem with a health monitoring function, as it usually monitors efficiency.
+AEM functions are typically implemented through continuous onboard data collection and onshore data analysis, efficiency assessment, and inspection / maintenance planning by subject matter experts.

 - iv) Operational Performance Management (OPM): Monitors, manages, and analyzes equipment, systems, or vessel operational parameters and performance data.
 The results provide guidance and recommendations for operators and onboard crew to optimize the way the equipment, system, or vessel is operated and managed.
+In contrast to asset efficiency monitoring that focuses on managing performance within the bounds of the asset's inherent efficiency, operational performance management targets operational parameters and the ability to operate the onboard systems and vessel to achieve optimum performance under the current asset efficiency level.
+Operational performance management focuses on the human's interaction with the physical asset (i.e., "behavioral" aspects).
 Examples of OPM functions include voyage optimization, route planning and power plant balancing. - v) Crew Assistance and Augmentation (CAA): Assists crew reporting and other onboard activities through automatic data collection, electronic logging, data processing, analysis, and report generation.
 CAA-related Smart Functions can be either a standalone function or integrated with the health monitoring and performance management functions.
 For example, auto-logging and reporting are a common feature often incorporated within an OPM function.
 Enhanced situational awareness can also come from increased sensing and analytics capacity that augments the crew in vessel operations, such as night vision, obstacle detection, and collision avoidance.
+The objectives of CAA functions are to reduce crew workload and human error, enhance crew situational awareness and help minimize the risk of potential human oversights.